 Why does this matter?
 If a course was designed to complete or post information to an external URL upon exit, and it was left unpatched, learners using Chrome may experience problems with progress saving or completions registering.
 Unpatched systems that relied on the removed Chrome behavior may also fail to read cookies, which could impact progress and completions.

-While OpenSesame courses are working as intended, and our systems were patched in October, this Chrome update may affect other elearning providers.
-We recommend confirming with your LMS (and any other third-party content vendors you might use) that they are also prepared and patched.
+While OpenSesame courses are working as intended, and our systems were patched in October 2019, this Chrome update may affect other elearning providers.
+We recommend confirming with your LMS (and any other third-party content vendors you might use) that they are also patched.

 If you are experiencing any problems with your OpenSesame courses, please do not hesitate to contact us.